natenka/pyneng-book-en/docs/source/book/16_unicode/convert_examples.rst

 subprocess
 ~~~~~~~~~~

-The subprocess module returns the result of command as bytes:
+Module subprocess returns the result of command as bytes:

 .. code:: python